 - To the sphinx embankment on Peter Vassilevsky Island to pet the 4,000-year-old Egyptian statues and stone griffons for good luck.

 - To the Rostrum Column, decorated with ship prows and surrounded by an iron-link railing.
 Side by side, couples pose for photos with their hands fitted inside the links to symbolize their new bond.

 - A few steps away, fountains gush in the shadow of the Peter and Paul Cathedral.
 It's tradition there for couples to toast with champagne then smash their glasses against a large concrete sphere.
 (Walk carefully there, avoiding glass shards.)

 - To the New Hermitage Portico along the city’s Millionaires’ Row, where giant marble Atlanti statues act as columns.
 Here Russian brides rub the huge marble toes for luck and pose fpr photos between the statues.

 - To emphasize the purity of their love, Russian brides and grooms sometimes simultaneously release white doves beside the waterfront.

 - Couples have themselves photographed beside spectacularly beautiful and religiously meaningful structures such as the onion-domed Church of Spilled Blood.

-Note: Although it takes quite a bit of planning, a visa from the Russian Embassy, and knowledge of the language or a guide who can translate, non-Russian couples are permitted to marry in Russia and their marriages will be recognized as legal.
-As yet, weddings between same sex couples are not permitted in Russia.
+Although it takes quite a bit of planning, including a visa from the Russian Embassy and knowledge of the language or a guide who can translate, non-Russian couples are permitted to marry in Russia and their marriages will be recognized as legal.